dansiegelman/Dan-Siegelman-Portfolio/README.md

 - In my post-production work, I used FireFox Video Downloadhelper to extract all kinds of videos for archival use.

-  I created a video tutorial on getting started with Downloadhelper to help users make the most of this powerful tool.
+  I created a video tutorial on getting started with Downloadhelper to guide users through making the most of this powerful tool.

 <img src="icons/keyboard.png" alt="Icon" width="20">&nbsp;&nbsp;&nbsp;**[PREMIERE KEYBOARD FOR AVID EDITORS](https://dansiegelman.github.io/Dan-Siegelman-Portfolio/multimedia/premiere-keyboard)**